loomkoom/get-vods-clips/README.md

 ### Prerequisites

+* as of now only supported on windows
 * [python](https://www.python.org/downloads/)
 * [VLC media player](https://www.videolan.org/vlc/index.html) is used to check if links with a valid url are playable or not
 * [ffmpeg](https://ffmpeg.org/download.html#build-windows) if you wish to download the vods